ec-ecopotential/dcs-beam-coastcolour/README.md

 ### <a name="funding"></a>Funding

-This processing service is an evolution of the [Ocean colour atmospheric correction data challenge](https://github.com/ocean-color-ac-challenge)
+This processing service is an evolution of the [Ocean colour atmospheric correction data challenge](https://github.com/ocean-color-ac-challenge) applications

 The ECOPOTENTIAL project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 641762